 - Control Costs

-In fact, once in service, The Vine will cost less to operate than the service it will replace.
-The Vine will save riders up to 10 minutes on each trip and the service frequency will increase to 10 minutes per trip in the peak hours compared to 15 minutes today.
+The Vine costs less to operate than the service it replaced.
+The Vine saves riders up to 10 minutes on each trip and the service frequency increases to 10 minutes per trip in the peak hours compared to 15 minutes on Route 4.

-The Vine will connect downtown Vancouver with Westfield Vancouver Mall to the east, serving Clark College and Fourth Plain Boulevard businesses along the way.
-It will also provide a unique identity with 34 stations that will offer passengers a safe, secure and reliable transit experience, all while improving the visual and economic climate of the corridor by supporting not only transit riders, but our community as well.
+The Vine connects downtown Vancouver with Westfield Vancouver Mall to the east, serving Clark College and Fourth Plain Boulevard businesses along the way.
+It also provides a unique identity with 34 stations that will offer passengers a safe, secure and reliable transit experience, all while improving the visual and economic climate of the corridor by supporting not only transit riders, but our community as well.

-The Vine will be constructed with existing local, state and federal funds; which means no tax increase is needed to fund it.
+The Vine ws constructed with existing local, state and federal funds; which means no tax increase is needed to fund it.